vvvv/The-Gray-Book/reference/libraries/writing-nodes.md

 For this to happen we have to introduce the enum to VL which has to be done using a Typeforward:

-1. In the .vl document where you have set a reference to the .dll that holds your enum open the Solution Explorer (`Ctrl+Shift+J`).
+1. In the .vl document where you have set a reference to the .dll that holds your enum open the Solution Explorer (<kbd>Ctrl+Shift+J</kbd>).
 2. Unfolding it, you should see the `MyEnum` type which you can drag-drop onto the document patch.
 This makes the enum available for the VL type system and allows it to initialize the type, whenever it encounters it.

 ![](../../images/libraries/vl-libraries-writingNodes-DynamicEnums-CreateDefault.png)